foureyes/jvers/tutorials/_posts/2011-01-30-uwsgi-nginx-and-django-or-flask.markdown

 ### Running Your Flask App in uwsgi ###
 To run the hello world app under wsgi, we have to start it using the uwgi binary.
 You can set the virtualenv that you're using by specifying a value for the --home option.
 Also note that the name of your module should be passed into the --module option and the name of your application's wsgi callable (in this case, app) should be passed into the --callable option.
+Run this command to start up your uwsgi server.
 {% highlight bash %}
 uwsgi -s 127.0.0.1:3031 --module myapp --callable app --home /home/app/.virtualenvuwsgi-flask-test/
 {% endhighlight %}

-This snippet will be used in your daemontools run script.
-This is what /etc/service/uwsgi-flask-test/run should look like:
-{% highlight bash %}
-#!/bin/sh

-exec su - app -c "uwsgi -s 127.0.0.1:3031 --module myapp --callable app --home /home/app/.virtualenvs/uwsgi-flask-test/ --pythonpath /opt/uwsgi-flask-test/ --logto /tmp/uwsgi.log"
-{% endhighlight %}

-nginx config
-{% highlight bash %}
-uwsgi command
-sudo vim /etc/nginx/sites-available/uwsgi-flask-test
-{% endhighlight %}

 ### Putting it All Together With nginx ###
-Finally, nginx has to be configured to connect to you uwsgi server.
+Now that your Flask up is running with uwsgi, you'll have to configure nginx to connect to your uwsgi server.
 Create a file called /etc/nginx/sites-available/uwsgi-flask-test.
 {% highlight nginx %}
 server {
 	listen       7777;